Sandeep Reddy Vanga

-Vanga made his screenwriting and directing debut with the 2017 Telugu-language romantic drama film Arjun Reddy.
-It was a critical and commercial success, gaining him recognition.
-He continued his success with its Hindi-language remake, Kabir Singh (2019).
-Kabir Singh also became the first A-certified Indian film to gross over ₹300 crore in India.

-Vanga's prominence increased with the Hindi-language action-drama film Animal (2023), which generally received mixed reviews from the critics.
-Nevertheless the film became a huge commercial success, broke several box office records and emerged as the 9th highest-grossing Indian film and the highest-grossing A rated Indian film of all time.
-For Animal, Vanga was nominated for Best Director, Best Screenplay writer and Best Editor at 69th Filmfare Awards.
+Sandeep Reddy Vanga is an Indian filmmaker who works in Telugu and Hindi cinema.
+Vanga made his directorial debut with the 2017 Telugu-language romantic drama Arjun Reddy, a critical and commercial success.
+He also directed its 2019 Hindi-language remake, Kabir Singh, which became the highest-grossing A-rated Indian film of its time.
+Vanga's prominence increased with the Hindi-language action drama Animal (2023), which became the 10th highest-grossing Indian film and the highest-grossing A-rated Indian film of its time.
+For Animal, Vanga was nominated for Best Director, Best Screenplay writer and Best Editor at the 69th Filmfare Awards.

 Early life

-Sandeep Reddy Vanga was born in a Telugu family, in Warangal, Telangana.
+Sandeep Reddy Vanga was born in a Telugu Reddy family, in Warangal, Telangana.
 He did his early schooling at Platinum Jubilee High School, Warangal, and moved to Hyderabad after class 8 standard for his further education.
-He earned a bachelor's degree in physiotherapy.
-He later went on to pursue filmmaking at an International Film School in Sydney, Australia.
+He earned a bachelor's degree in physiotherapy, and later went on to pursue filmmaking at an International Film School in Sydney, Australia.

 Career

-2005–2012: Early career
+2005–2016: Early career

 Vanga worked as an apprentice for the film Manasu Maata Vinadhu in 2005 for 25 days at Rushikonda Beach, Vizag.
-He worked for a few Tollywood films, including Kedi (2010) as an assistant director with Kiran Kumar and Malli Malli Idi Rani Roju (2015) as an associate director with Kranthi Madhav.
-He started writing the script for a film titled Sugar Factory for his directorial debut, but he eventually shelved it and started writing the script of Arjun Reddy instead.
+He worked for a few Tollywood films, including Kedi (2010) as an assistant director with Kiran Kumar and Malli Malli Idi Rani Roju (2015) as an associate director.
+He started writing the script of Arjun Reddy.

-2013–2017: Directorial debut and recognition
+2017–present: Breakthrough and recognition

 Vanga started writing the script for Arjun Reddy in 2013 and finished it in two years.
 Producer Swapna Dutt and Sharwanand showed interest to produce and act in the film, however, it did not pan out as expected as Sharwanand had multiple projects in the queue at the time.
 He was introduced to Vijay Deverakonda by a common friend.
 He cast him as the lead for his directorial debut Arjun Reddy.
-The film was released on 25 August 2017 to critical acclaim and became a blockbuster hit.
+The film was released on 25 August 2017 to critical acclaim and became a commercial success.
 It was produced on a minuscule budget of ₹4–5 crores, but went on to gross more than ₹50 crores (US$8 million) at the box office.